-Every season would last for about three months and has weather conditions that are totally different.
-It is a well known fact that night would be usually cold and days would be warm during the season of spring.
-During the season of summer the days would be hot and nights would be warm.
+Every season would last for about three months and has weather conditions that are entirely different.
+It is a well-known fact that night would be usually cold and days would be warm during the season of spring.
+During the season of summer, the days would be hot, and nights would be warm.
 During the season of autumn both the days and nights would tend to be cooler just similar to the ones like spring season which would then lead to cold days and nights of winter.

-The changes in the seasons are caused by the changes in the sunlight availability in a particular region on Earth and has an impact on the temperature of that region.
-Let us look on how to make a model of Earth and Sun positions during the solstice of summer.
+The changes in the seasons are caused by the changes in the sunlight availability in a particular region on Earth and have an impact on the temperature of that region.
+Let us look at how to make a model of Earth and Sun positions during the solstice of summer.

 Seasons Model For School Project

-We have provided a detailed step by step procedure of the seasons model school project here.
-By working on this project, students will understand why on the same day each year there is a longest period of daylight (or the shortest).
+We have provided a detailed step-by-step procedure of the seasons model school project here.
+By working on this project, students will understand why on the same day each year there is the longest period of daylight (or the shortest).

 - Black marker